emc211/wp/rlwrap/README.md

 # Unwrapping rlwrap
-Sometimes developers have a choice, spend five minutes completing a menial task or spend three hours learning how to most optimally complete it....

-A lot longer than three hours later and below is all I have to show for it, but hopefully it will help you get the most out of rlwrap with q.
+Sometimes developers have a choice; spend five minutes completing a menial task or a spend little longer streamlining it for future convenience.
+To that end, what I outline below will hopefully enable you to get the most out of rlwrap with q.

 Out of the box a kdb+ console does not support using arrow keys to edit the line of code you are writing or go back through the history of commands you have entered.
 Rlwrap is a small utility which enables these features.